 For gay tourists Tel Aviv ought to be a bigger draw.
 Walking these compact streets after dark is sheer joy, in this "city that never sleeps."
 Most people hang out first with friends, filling the city’s hundreds of restaurants and cafes before heading off to party the night away.
 Dinner runs quite late, and gay-operated dinning spots, not always easy to find, have flirty waiters.
 Food choices are internationally diverse, and local chefs typically use fresh, local-source ingredients.
 Some nightclubs close only "when the last customer leaves" and unlike in Jeruselem, most clubs here stay open on Friday nights, into the Sabbath hours.

 The gay beach in front of the Hilton Hotel is the terminus of Tel Aviv’s fabulous annual pride march, and site of the huge beach party that follows.
 Even if you’ve had enough of big-city pride celebrations, this one in early June is a refreshing change, not to be missed.
 The Gay Center at Meir Gardens hosts Pride Village to kick off the march with shows, music, and other entertainment.
 All year the center has services, films screenings, lecture, classes of all kinds, and a daytime cafe in the park - a good place to get your bearings over coffee or a snack.
 Ga'ash Nude Beach, a bit outside the city, is also popular with gay men.
-The TLV LGBT Film Festival takes place each June.
+The TLV LGBT Film Festival takes place each year in early June.
 They also have monthly screenings of gay cinema at the Tel Aviv Cinematheque.

 There is no lack of debate here about the government's Arab-Israeli policies, or what the ultra-orthodox think about gay lifestyles, but gay gathering places are among the most integrated in this society.
 Politics aside, strong bonds between people and rugged determination generate a good deal of get-along tolerance, despite all the security precautions, and occasional warfare, in this most Western of Middle East nations.

 Walking is a great way to get the lay of the land.
-For bus service see the English-language website of Dan Transport.
+For city bus services see the English-language website of Dan Transport.
 Taxis are abundant and relatively cheap.
 Bicycle rental stands are all over the city for rides of anywhere from 30 minutes, to day or week-long periods.
 Israel Railways trains or Egged buses and coaches can, between them, get you around most of the country.

 Tel-O-Fun, a bicycle sharing system, has almost 250 stations of bicycles for rent, providing over 1,000 bikes.
 Daily, weekly and annual subscriptions are available, and as with other such plans in cities around the world, the first 30 minutes of the trip is free.
 There are over 100 km (62 miles) of bicycle paths in the city.